-Our responsibility is to express an opinion on compliance for each of the Town of Salisbury, Massachusetts' major federal programs based on our audit of the types of compliance requirements referred to above.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about the Town of Salisbury, Massachusetts' compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+Our responsibilities under those standards and the Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

-We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
-However, our audit does not provide a legal determination of the Town of Salisbury, Massachusetts' compliance.
+We are required to be independent of the Town of Salisbury, Massachusetts and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
+Our audit does not provide a legal determination of the Town of Salisbury, Massachusetts' compliance with the compliance requirements referred to above.